You are free to choose, but you are not free of the consequences of those choices.

 Teaches you to think about what you want from life

 Making decisions, and having multiple options available means you’ll have to think about what choice is the most beneficial to you for what you want to achieve in life.
-Knowing what you want to accomplish means you’ll have to make value judgments in order to figure out what’s most important to you.
+Knowing what you want to accomplish means you’ll have to make value judgments to figure out what’s most important to you.

 It’s extremely difficult, if not impossible to attain something when we don’t even know what we’re aiming at.
-That’s why you need to think about it carefully, and formulate a detailed plan of what exactly it is that you want to reach along the line.
+That’s why you need to think about it carefully and formulate a detailed plan of what exactly it is that you want to reach along the line.

 Teaches you to make a decision

-Making bad decisions help you to learn more
+Making bad decisions helps you learn more

 Every choice you make, whether it’s a good one, or a bad one, will teach you something valuable if you keep an open mind and a humble attitude.